BSc(Hons) BVSc CertAVP(EP) MRCVS (RTD)

 I graduated from Trinity College Dublin in July 1971.
 In the autumn of the same year I went to see racehorse veterinary work at Belmont and Aqueduct racetracks, and the New Bolton Centre.
 I came to the Malton area in February 1972 to work for Norman Chandler and Keith Schubert.
 I rode successfully as an amateur jockey, both in England and Ireland, until deciding to go and work for the Hong Kong Jockey Club in November 1979.
 From there I had the opportunity to travel extensively in Australasia.
-In January 1984 I returned to set up his own practice in Welburn Village.
-As the practice expanded we moved it to Castle Howard Sation in 1986.
+In January 1984 I returned to set up my own practice in Welburn Village.
+As the practice expanded we moved it to Castle Howard Station in 1986.
 Those premises served us well until the move to the present premises in March 2006.

 I graduated with a veterinary degree from the University of Liverpool in 2008, having gained a BSc (Hons) in equine science in 2006 during an intercalated year at the University of the West of England.
 My first job was in large animal practice in Northumberland where I developed an interest in equine work.
 After 3 years I decided to concentrate on equine work and headed south to Dorset.
 March 2014 saw me returning north to join the team at Station House Vets and pursue my interest in working with equine athletes.

 I am an FEI Permitted Treating Veterinarian and a 2* FEI Veterinarian for Endurance.
-After several years of hard studying fitted in around a full time job, followed by a nerve wracking panel examination in June 2015I was awarded a Certificate in Equine Practice by the Royal College of Veterinary Surgeons (RCVS).
+After several years of hard studying fitted in around a full time job, followed by a nerve-wracking panel examination in June 2015I was awarded a Certificate in Equine Practice by the Royal College of Veterinary Surgeons (RCVS).
 Always one to investigate new avenues for keeping equine athletes on the road, 2016 I undertook further training in veterinary acupuncture and equine kinesiotaping.

 Over the years I have competed in many equestrian disciplines but I gradually specialised in endurance, and represented Great Britain at European and World Endurance Championships 8 times, most recently at the World Equestrian Games in 2014.

 Outside of work I am kept busy with my own and my horses’ fitness work.
-In any spare moments I enjoy getting out and about exploring the North Yorkshire countryside with my lovely lurcher, Tarka.!
+In any spare moments I enjoy getting out and about exploring the North Yorkshire countryside with my lovely lurcher, Tarka!

 Registered Veterinary Nurse